ScialdoneLab/COMUNET/README.md

 * anno_filtered.txt an annotation matrix (containing columns "Cell" and "cell_type").

 ### 2_CellPhoneDBanalysis.ipynb notebook
-This notebook uses CellPhoneDB venv, please make sure the venv kernel is installed for you jupiter notebook or run CellPhoneDB from the command line as described in the (CellPhoneDB tutorial)[https://github.com/Teichlab/cellphonedb].
+This notebook uses CellPhoneDB venv, please make sure the venv kernel is installed for you jupiter notebook or run CellPhoneDB from the command line as described in the [CellPhoneDB tutorial](https://github.com/Teichlab/cellphonedb).

 This notebook describes the steps for:
 * installation of CellPhoneDB